GDxU/ypilot/README-yp.md

     let ?x be (?y + 42)

 This effect assigns the value of the expression the right (`(?y + 42)` in this case) to the variable on the left (`?x`) for use in later effects in the same rule. `let` may also be used as a condition, in which case it is always true (regardless of the assigned value), and the variable may be used in later conditions and effects in the same rule.

+    chat (?name + " won!")

+This effect sends a system message in the chat box containing the value of the expression `(?name + " won!")`.
+System messages appear in italics and begin with two bold asterisks.

     debug (?y + 42)